 The 2015 Raymond and Beverly Sackler Foundation Distinguished Lecture in Egyptology was given by Janet Richards, on the subject of saint cults in general and specifically the one of Idy at Abydos and how that fits into the wider sacred landscape there.
 The lecture was part of a colloquium about Abydos in general, which I didn't go to (although J did) and I remember the lecture as including a lot of references back to things they'd discussed in the colloquium.
-I'm rather more reliant on my notes than usual when writing this up - as it's nearly half a year since I went to the talk at the time of writing (and you're reading this about 2 months after that).
+I'm rather more reliant on my notes than usual when writing this up - as it's nearly half a year since I went to the talk at the time of writing (and you're reading this at least 2 months after that).

 Richards is interested in saint cults in ancient Egypt, but in the introductory part of her talk she contextualised them for us in more modern terms (which was very useful for me!).
 There are saint cults all over the world - generally they are place bound, there is some supernatural element (they bless the living) and they are transactional in nature (you worship, the saint blesses).
 The focuses of them are not just saints as we think of them in a Christian tradition, but also local heroes and local gods.
 In modern Egypt there are small saint shrines that give charity to the local population - they are apolitical and small scale, rather than being tied to the big picture cultural narrative.
 This is another general feature of saint cults, but they can also be co-opted by the elite to link the large scale politics/religion of the country with the local population's concerns.
 She gave us an example of a modern saint cult from the US, I think chosen to remind us that we're not talking about official religion here.
 At the University of Michigan a(n American) football coach (I think deceased or retired) is the focus of a saint cult - he's invoked in some way by home fans to try to ensure victory, or his memorial is desecrated by the away fans to ritually ensure their own victory.
 (This makes me think of the Bobby Robson statue in Ipswich outside the football stadium, I bet he counts as focus of a saint cult either here or in Newcastle.)
 In a speech President Obama gave when he visited the University of Michigan he linked this football coach (the local saint) with JFK (a national saint) in a way that linked himself with these two icons (thus co-option by the elite for their own political advancement).